 The studies show a fifth of the participants were withdrawn due to serious side effects, and the outcome was little more that the placebo.

 I email pointing this out but am told that is all they have.

 Poor Issy is 10, breathless on climbing stairs , tied, agitated/ unsettled, eating until she regurgitates, constantly weeing herself, so, now incontinence for both poo, and wee and still no nappies.

 She looks unhealthy with black under eyes, and constantly cries real tears.

 Isabel on Risperidone.

-We have a meeting with the psychologists and psychiatric nurse, the prescribing psychiatrist is unavailable.
+We have a meeting with the psychologists and psychiatric nurse but the prescribing psychiatrist is unavailable.

 They say they will relay all this to the psychiatrist.
-So a complete waste of time.
+So the meeting was a waste of time.

-We are, both working fulltime and coping with poor Issy.
+We are, both working fulltime and coping alone with poor Issy.

-Luckily for Isabel we went to Liverpool to visit relatives for the weekend, and our bag containing the risperidone is stolen from the train.
+Luckily for Isabel we went to Liverpool to visit relatives for a weekend, and our bag containing the risperidone is stolen from the train.